xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 But, what if I want to return something that is not a "store node".
 For example, I want to join data.

-That is why We made "FreezerConnect" accepting a array on map.
-We can make this in two steps here: map and reduce.
-First we run "map" and we subscribe to all listeners (just once) and after this we "reduce" this array and pass it to its children.
+That is why We made "FreezerConnect" accepting an array on map.
+We can make this in two steps here: "map" and "reduce".
+First, we run "map", and we subscribe to all listeners (just once) and after this, we "reduce" this array and pass it to its children.

 ```js
 class FreezerConnect extends React.Component